Home Articles Supercharging, CCS and CHAdeMO DC Fast Charging

-We’ll take a look at the different fast charging systems and USA networks and compare what each offers the EV owner.
-Note that the maximum charging power is limited by each EV model and variant, the state-of-charge, and the battery temperature.
-(Apr-2021 update)
+We’ll take a look at the different fast charging systems and networks to compare what each offers the EV owner.
+Note that the maximum charging power is limited by each EV model and variant, the state of charge, and the battery temperature.
+(Jul-2023 update)

 Fast Charging Systems

-Tesla created and operates the Supercharger network, which is exclusive to Tesla vehicles.
-Older Superchargers support up to 150 kW and the new Version 3 supports up to 250 kW.
+Tesla created the NACS (North American Charging System) and operates a large network of Superchargers that use the NACS connectors.
+Older Superchargers support up to 150 kW, version 3 supports up to 250 kW, and version 4 supports 615-750 kW.
 Tesla also uses some 72 kW dedicated stalls in metro areas.
-The 2021 Model S/X supports up to 250 kW charging, and the Model 3 and Y LR support 250 kW charging.
+Over 50% of the locations offer 250 kW or greater charging rates.
+The 2021+ Model S/X supports up to 250 kW charging, and the Model 3 and Y LR support 250 kW charging.
 The Model 3 and Y SR+ support 170 kW charging.
+The Semi supports 750+ kW charging.

-Combined Charging System (CCS) offers slow AC charging and the newest version offers fast DC charging.
-For the rest of this article, we only consider the DC fast charging version for the USA.
-Europe also uses CCS but has a different standard and different incompatible connector with the USA CCS.
-CCS DC fast charge system can support up to 350 kW at 1000V.
-No current EV can accept 350 kW, but the Porsche Taycan can accept 270 kW at 800V for a portion of its charging session.
+The Combined Charging System (CCS) offers slow AC charging and fast DC charging.
+For the rest of this article, we only consider the DC fast-charging version for the USA.
+Europe uses CCS2, a different standard and a different incompatible connector with the USA CCS.
+CCS DC fast charge system can theoretically support up to 500 kW at 1000V.
+No current available EV can accept more than 300 kW.
+Some high-end models of the Lucid can accept 300 kW at 925V for a portion of its charging session.
+Were are not aware of any public CCS chargers that support more than 350 kW today.
+Tesla offers a CCS adapter that supports up to 250 kW charging depending on the vehicle and the charger’s capabilities.
+Tesla is offering Magic Dock to allow non-Tesla EVs with CCS to connect to select Superchargers.

-CHAdeMO also offers fast DC charging and has been mostly used by Japanese carmakers.
+CHAdeMO also offers fast DC charging and has been used by some Japanese carmakers.
 The first version supports up to 62.5 kW at 500V.
-There are no EVs that can use this rate and are really limited to 50 kW or less due to the battery voltage.
 Version 2 goes to 400 kW at 1000 volts.
 We are not aware of any EV that can accept anything close to this.
-The latest 2020 Leaf can accept up to 100 kW.
+The latest 2023 Leaf can accept up to 62.5 kW.
 Tesla used to offer a CHAdeMo adapter that can convert CHAdeMO to the Tesla connector up to 50 kW.
-It may have been discontinued in 2021, but may be available on the used market.
+It was discontinued in 2021 but is available on the used market.

 DC fast Charging Network Sizes

-* For most networks with multiple types, they do not specify the number of specific types.
+* For most networks with multiple types, the number of specific types is not available.
 Some stalls may offer multiple connection types.

 Network Notes

-• Blink is a large L2 network but offers very few fast-charging sites, and those are limited to 54 kW.
+- Blink is a large L2 network that offers a few DC fast-charging sites.

-• Electrify America’s most common new installations appear to be 150 kW with more CCS than CHAdeMO.
+- Electrify America’s most common installations appear to be 150 kW with more CCS than CHAdeMO.

 Accessibility